njerezlillo/pldis/README.md

 - [x] Set up the package structure
 - [x] Write functions
-- [x] Document functions with roxygen2
+- [x] Document functions
-- [x] Implement examples in the package
+- [x] Write examples for each function in the package
-- [x] Check documentation
+- [x] Check the documentation
-- [x] Distribute GitHub
+- [x] Publish on GitHub
-- [ ] Complete the Example section in GitHub
+- [ ] Complete the "Example" section on GitHub
 - [ ] Distribute on CRAN

 ## Installation